folkertdev/reversible-debugger/tfp-submission/paper.md

                 , _localType = newLocalType
                 }

-    setParticipant location participant ( newMonitor, renameVariable visibleName variableName continuation )
+    setParticipant location participant
+        ( newMonitor, renameVariable visibleName variableName continuation )
 ```

 # Concluding Remarks and Future Work

-- also store the currenent position in the global protocol and use it to step
-- UI/UX for working around errors
+Our next step is to fully integrate recursion and choice.
+The combination of recrusion and choice
+with more than 2 participants won't always work because the choice is not sent to other participants.
+When the selected branch recurses, the other participants won't know about it.
+This quickly results in errors.

+We're also looking at providing a better user interface for the project as a whole and for
+resolving errors in particular.

+With regards to theory, we would like to be able to step though a program by individual global protocol actions.
+The local types and programs steps would automatically be generated from a global action.
+Additionally,
-- make informed decisions when a branch of a choice fails
+we're experimenting with making informed decisions when one branch of a choice fails.
-- integrating choice and recursion

 # Bibliography